Boil Water Orders

 If you hear of a boil water order or advisory that affects you, but is not on this list, the department urges you to take all precautions as instructed by your public water system.

-The Report of Current Boil Water Orders in Missouri lists current boil water orders issued by the department in chronological order.
+The Report of Current Boil Water Orders in Missouri lists current boil water orders issued by the department according to the report issue date.
 A Map of Current Boil Water Orders in Missouri has also been provided to show the approximate location of the listed boil water orders.

 Note: The county and the nearest town are provided for each water system solely as a locational reference point for the purpose of helping viewers determine the location of the system.
 The boil order applies only to the listed water system, not the county or the nearest town.